natashagresh/project-one-concentration/README.md

  6. Get cards to recognise faceup/facedown
  7. Get cards to stay faceup if 2 cards are matching/go facedown if not
  8. Get cards to recognise a loser after 26 tries
- 9. Get cards to recognise a winner once all done!
+ 9. Get cards to recognise a winner once all done! (opps never accomplished!)
+ 10. Add Reset button
- 10. Et Voila!
+ 11. Et Voila!
 All done!
 Time to "shake it off" and sleep.

 **5.Wire Frame**
  1. [Beginning of Game](https://github.com/natashagresh/project-one-concentration/blob/gh-pages/Wire%20Frame%20Images/IMG_7176.JPG)